Medical expert of the article

 ECG |

-Bacteriological examination of sputum (if it is impossible to collect sputum smear from the back wall of the pharynx) to microflora and sensitivity to antibiotics |
+Bacteriological examination of sputum (if it is impossible to collect sputum - a smear from the back wall of the pharynx) for microflora and sensitivity to antibiotics |

 Fibroesophagogastroduodenoscopy |

-FVD investigation |
+FVD study |

-Inspection by an otolaryngologist |
+Examination by an otolaryngologist |

 Determination of SaO2 |

-Glucose Tolerance Test |
+Glucose tolerance test |

 Prognosis for cystic fibrosis

-- quality of the therapy;
+- quality of the therapy provided;

 - compliance with the prescribed treatment regimen;

-- Lifestyle;
+- lifestyle;

 - diet;